pedrocanddz/pedrocanddz/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Computer Science
+- 🔭 Currently studying Computer Science at UFSCar - Campus Sorocaba
-- 🌱 I’m currently learning Vue and interacting with API's to build projects
+- 🌱 I’m currently learning Vue and API's to build full stack projects
 - Looking foward to learning more about Full Stack development